mpek29/learning/_innovation/lifestyle/gear_post_2025.md

 ## Introduction

-This sheet summarises all the gear listed in the 2025 post by Tynan.
-Each item is categorized by type and includes essential notes.
+This sheet summarises all the equipment I'll be using in 2025.

 <br>